All Products

 • Machine learning

-MLlib is a scalable machine learning library that contains classification, regression, collaborative filtering, and aggregation algorithms.
-MLlib provides tools such as model selection, automatic parameter tuning, and cross-validation to improve productivity.
-MLlib supports algorithm modules for non-deep learning.
-For more information, see Machine Learning Library (MLlib) Guide.
+MLlib is a scalable machine learning library built into Spark.
+It includes algorithms for classification, regression, collaborative filtering, and aggregation, as well as tools for model selection, automatic hyperparameter tuning, and cross-validation.
+MLlib focuses on non-deep-learning algorithms and integrates directly with Spark's distributed data model — no separate training cluster required.
+For more information, see Machine Learning Library (MLlib) guide.

 • Graph computing

-GraphX is a graph computing library.
-It supports various graph computing operators, such as property operators, structural operators, join operators, and neighborhood aggregation operators.
-For more information, see GraphX Programming Guide.
+GraphX is Spark's graph computing library.
+It supports property operators, structural operators, join operators, and neighborhood aggregation operators, covering most graph analytics workloads without requiring a dedicated graph database.
+For more information, see GraphX programming guide.